cube3power/atsd/rule-engine/web-notifications.md

 The administrator can specify which settings are fixed and which can be modified in the rule editor.

-## Testing Notification
+## Testing Notifications

-Select an existing configuration on the **Alerts > Web Notifications** page, or click 'Create' while on the same page.

-Open the web notification editor and fill out the required fields for the given type.
+Fill out the required fields for the given notification type.

-Click 'Test' to verify delivery of the text payload.
+Click 'Test' to verify the delivery.

-If the notification type supports sending charts, select one of the portals in the 'Test Portal' drop-down and click 'Send Screenshot'.
+If the notification type supports sending charts, select one of the portals from the 'Test Portal' drop-down and click 'Send Screenshot'.

 The notification request is successful if the endpoint returns status `200` (OK).